Linking Invariants for Valuations and Orderings on Fields: Number Fields

 \subsection{The Koch--Hoechsmann presentation}

-The structure of $G_I$ was computed by Koch (\cite{Koch95}*{Th.\ 11.10}, \cite{Haberland78}*{Appendix 1}) and Hoechsmann \cite{Hoechsmann66} under certain assumptions arising from class field theory; see also \cite{Mizusawa19}.
+Given the finite subset $\widehat I$ of $J$, the structure of $G_{{\widehat I}}$ was computed by Koch (\cite{Koch95}*{Th.\ 11.10}, \cite{Haberland78}*{Appendix 1}) and Hoechsmann \cite{Hoechsmann66} under certain assumptions arising from class field theory; see also \cite{Mizusawa19}.
 To state this result, we write $\Div(F)$ for the divisor group of $F$, and ${\rm div}\colon F^\times\to\Div(F)$ for the principal divisor homomorphism.
 Define